-For applicants with training/experience in sport psychology, we provide an opportunity to work with varsity student-athletes.
-As a portion of their core activities, interns could provide individual counselling and mental performance training to athletes; develop and lead team workshops; provide consultation to coaches; and conduct other related outreach activities.
+For applicants with related education and training/experience in sport psychology and a specific interest, we provide tailored opportunities to work with varsity student-athletes.
+This may involve providing individual counselling and mental performance training to athletes; developing and leading team workshops; providing consultation to coaches; and conducting other related outreach activities.
 Supervision is provided by our staff psychologists who have specialized training and experience in sport psychology.
 Interested applicants should contact: Dr. Whitney Sedgwick, R. Psych., at whitney.sedgwick@ubc.ca